Frank705/yogacompass/index.md

 Brahmacharya: chastity | Svādhyāya: study of Vedas | Arjava: non-hypocrisy
 Aparigraha: non-avarice | Īśvarapraṇidhāna: contemplation | Mitahara: measured diet

-### Pranayama: Yoga exercises to increase the life forces
+### Pranayama: Extented chakra energetisation in yoga postures
 The course plan will have a total of 4 pages.
 On the 1st page an individual selection of yoga technique terms is summarized in the table of contents.
 For each yoga terms column a separate page of the course plan will be displayed, with details about the yoga techniques.

 Opening sequences | Yoga postures | Energetic Pranayama